 If you're away from home and have exhausted the funds available on your credit and debit cards, few things are going to be more annoying than your last chance of getting your hands on some cash letting you down.
 If the automated teller machine, or ATM, you've just put your American Express card into is telling you things are not looking good, there could be a number of reasons for your unfortunate predicament.

-Express Cash Program
+Express Cash Program Account

-If you rarely use your American Express card and have recently gone on a bit of a spending spree with it, American Express may have stopped it.
+If you rarely use your American Express card, and have recently gone on a bit of a spending spree with it, American Express may have stopped its usage.
 In their efforts to combat fraud, banking institutions sometimes put a stop on a card if they notice unusual spending patterns.
 There's also a chance that a fraudster has got hold of your card and American Express has frozen your account with good reason.
 You can call American Express at 800-528-4800 to check your account status.

 If you have been hitting your card hard over the past few weeks, there's always a possibility that you've maxed-out your balance.
 Although most ATMs will tell you that your transaction has been declined due to insufficient funds, some will only advise that they have been unable to process your request.
 If you suspect that you're close to your limit, call American Express at 800-528-4800, or use the ATM to check your account balance.